 Should you need further assistance regarding CodeRED, please call our Westlake Emergency Management Office/Fire Station at (817) 490-5780.

 - Westlake Fire-EMS crews lead the town in annual toy/food drive to benefit Christmas is for Children each year.
 Please consider donating a new, unwrapped gift for children of all ages during the holiday season.
 Additionally, the fire department also collects canned/pantry food items as well.
 All toys and canned goods can be delivered to the Westlake Fire Department at 2900 Dove Road, Westlake, TX once the designated dates and times are posted for that current year.
 We hope you will consider joining us each year as we help bring joy to a child this holiday season through Christmas is for Children.
-Thank you!
+Thank you for your continued generousity!